kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/async-await.md

 Async/Await is a syntactic sugar on top of Promises, which makes asynchronous code look and behave a little more like synchronous code.
 This syntactic sugar leads to asynchronous, non-blocking code that appears a lot like synchronous, blocking code.
 This makes the code cleaner and easier to understand.

 Async/Await is built on top of Promises.
-An async function always returns a Promise, and the resolve value of this Promise will be whatever you return from the function.
+An async function always returns a Promise, and the resolved value of this Promise will be whatever you return from the function.
 The keyword `await` makes JavaScript wait until that Promise settles and returns its result.

 ## How to use Async/Await?